neoncitylights/php-data-url/README.md

 # php-base64string
 A small PHP library for dealing with Base64 strings formatted as a data URI/URL.
-These conform to RFC 2397.
+This library almost (but does not fully) conforms to RFC 2397.